DUI Defense Strategy: Tackling DUI Charges Head-on

 - a 15 minute observation period by the police officer at the traffic stop

-- proper collection, storage, and handling of blood samples (may include aspects of the chain of custody)
+- proper collection, storage, and handling of the blood sample (may include aspects of the chain of custody)

 - proper training of personnel conducting the DUI blood and DUI breath test